spice2x/spice2x.github.io/README.md

 * **Do not mention or link to external websites that distribute game data!**
 * **Do not link to external websites that provide guides on how to run games!**

 New GitHub accounts are prevented from creating new issues to prevent spam.
-Maintainers of this project reserve the right to close or delete any issues that violate the rules above, or low effort issues.
+Maintainers of this project reserve the right to close or delete any issues that violate the rules above, or any low effort issues.
+If you ask for very basic troubleshooting help with setting up a game, we'll just delete them without warning.

 ## Contributing
 **We encourage the community to submit patches via the issue tracker for any bug fixes or feature enhancements.** If you want to resolve any reported (or not reported) bugs, implement features, add support for new games, or fix a [known issue](https://github.com/spice2x/spice2x.github.io/wiki/Known-issues) - feel free to reach out via the Issue tracker.
 All submitted code patches are assumed to be GPLv3 compliant.